Orwell’s 1984 is the Book of Our Time: A canticle for Eric Blair (Reposted)

 “Down with Big Brother.”

-Then wonder if anyone from the Thought Police will be able to detect that you harbor the ultimate treachery in your mind.
+Then wonder if anyone from the Thought Police will be able to detect that you harbor in your mind the ultimate treachery, or wonder perhaps if they have known all along.